grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib/functional/01 Intruduction.md

 description: 'Introduction to functional testing in k6.'
 ---

-The design of the `functional` library was inspired by Ava, Jest and Jasmine.
+The design of the `functional` library was inspired by ava, Jest and Jasmine.
 If you already know one of these frameworks, using this library should be very simple.

 The `functional` library is built on top of the built-in `check` and `group` k6 APIs.